Starting Your Career Virtually: Tips for Gen Z in the Workplace

 Working with a mentor can provide benefits like personal and career development and a line of support to answer work or other career-related questions.
 Having a mentor in a senior-level role may also help you identify clear steps and opportunities to advance in your career.
 The value of mentorship can also be mutual.
 You may have knowledge or experience that your mentor might find helpful or inspiring.

 Here are a few steps you can take to seek out a mentor:

 Being away from teammates in a remote or socially distanced workplace might make you feel isolated, less productive or unsure of your performance.
-During times of stress, consider taking a break for a walk or exercise, connecting with friends and family or schedule time for fun or relaxing activities.
+During times of stress, consider taking a break for a walk or exercise, connecting with friends and family or scheduling time for fun or relaxing activities.
 You might also consider practising breathing exercises or meditation.
-Remember that the current state of work life will require some extra patience and kindness toward yourself and others.
+Remember that the current state of work-life will require some extra patience and kindness toward yourself and others.

 Headen suggests learning to focus on your overall goal versus setting timelines for when you think you should have things accomplished.
 'Your career journey is fluid and it will continue to change and evolve over time, in some ways that are better than you could have even imagined.'

 Please note that none of the companies, institutions or organisations mentioned in this article is affiliated with Indeed.